Constructive S4 modal logics with the finite birelational frame property: Concluding remarks

 \section{Concluding remarks}

-We have settled the long-standing problems of the finite frame property for $\mathsf{CS4}$ and the decidability of $\mathsf{GS4}$ and $\gds$.
-We also introduced a logic closely related to $\mathsf{IS4}$ that also enjoys the finite frame property.
-The logics we considered correspond to classes of models with combinations of the forth--up, back--up and forth--down confluence properties.
-There are a handful of other logics that may be defined in this fashion.
+We have settled the long-standing problems of the finite frame property for \altterm{def:csf}{$\csf$} and the decidability of \altterm{def:gsf}{$\gsf$} and \altterm{def:gsfc}{$\gsfc$}.
+We also introduced a logic \altterm{def:sfi}{$\sfi$} closely related to \altterm{def:isf}{$\isf$} that enjoys the finite frame property as well.
+The logics we considered correspond to classes of models with combinations of the \term{forth--up confluent}[forth--up], \term{back--up confluent}[back--up], and \altterm{forth--down confluent}{forth--down confluence} properties.
+We have already sketched in the discussion regarding \Cref{figS4IRel} why we do not obtain the same result for \altterm{def:isf}{$\isf$}, but there are a handful of other logics that may be defined in this fashion for which our techniques should be applicable.

-The forth--up confluence property alone is the basis of what we call \emph{$\ps$-regular} logics.
-We have not provided an axiomatisation for the logic of reflexive transitive $\ps$-regular frames, as our completeness proofs rely on either Axiom~\ref{ax:fs} or Axiom~\ref{ax:cd} being available.
+We could also consider logics with the \term{forth--up confluent}[forth--up confluence] property alone, the basis of what we call \emph{\altterm{regularlogic}{$\ps$-regular}} logics.
+We have not provided an axiomatisation for the logic of {reflexive} {transitive} \altterm{regular}{$\ps$-regular} frames, as our completeness proofs rely on either Axiom~\ref{ax:fs} or Axiom~\ref{ax:cd} being available.
 Note that this class does not validate $\nec p\to\nec\nec p$.
 First results on logics of frames satisfying only forth--up confluence were recently presented in \cite{bagageol23}, where the $\mathsf K$ version was axiomatised and shown to be decidable.

-Similarly, we may consider the class of forth--down confluent frames.
-While Axiom~\ref{ax:cd} holds on frames that are forth--up \emph{and} forth--down confluent, it is unclear how the class of forth--down confluence frames may be axiomatised.
-On the other hand, it seems that the shallow model construction we have provided for $\mathsf{S4I}$ should readily adapt to frames satisfying only the forth--up or the forth--down confluence property, so all that is needed for finite frame property results in these settings is to find the respective axiomatisations.
+Similarly, we may consider the class of \term{forth--down confluent} frames.
+While Axiom~\ref{ax:cd} holds on frames that are \term{forth--up} \emph{and} \term{forth--down confluent}, it is unclear how the class of \term{forth--down confluent} frames may be axiomatised.
+On the other hand, it seems that the \term{shallow} model construction we have provided for \altterm{def:sfi}{$\sfi$} should readily adapt to frames satisfying only the \term{forth--up confluent}[forth--up confluence] or the \altterm{forth--down confluent}{forth--down confluence} property, so our techniques should be applicable to these classes of frames.
+All that is needed is to find the respective axiomatisations.